Climate scientist

 What it's like

-It can also help us understand and predict the weather and oceans.
+You could also understand and predict the weather and oceans.
 In fact, the person who created the weather maps used in forecasts every day was a Scottish climatologist called Alexander Buchan!

 Another key part of the job is working with software!
 Most climate scientists have a good knowledge of coding and programming.
+Knowledge of data is also useful.
 For example, you could work outside for months to collect climate data.
 Then, you’d build an online tool to process the data and share it with the scientific community.

-gather and analyse data from the atmosphere, oceans and land
+gathering and analysing data from the atmosphere, oceans and land

-monitor sea levels and temperature changes – then compare to the past so we can predict the future
+monitoring sea levels and temperature changes – then comparing with the past so we can predict the future

-publish your own research findings, and attend industry conferences
+publishing your research findings and attending industry conferences

 You could choose to specialise in a certain area of climate science, such as: